Terance98/udemy-nestjs-microservices/README.md

 - Once the ingress is created, then run `kubectl get ing`.
 This will list out the public ip for the load balancer which we can use to communicate.
 - Give it some time to finish up the health checks before it can be actually useable.
 - Test out the auth/login api to login with an already existing user and also /reservations to test creation of a reservation.
 The /users route won't work since it was not configured

+## Deploying to AWS EKS
+- Setup Elastic Container Registry
+- Setup aws cli
+- Run `aws configure`.
+Generate a new access key and provide its values
+- Go to ECR, then select a repository and "View push commands"
+- Follow through the commands except the build command.
+For that cd to apps/reservations and `docker build -t reservations -f ./Dockerfile ../../`
+- Setup the buildspec.yaml file